Cyprus, November 2024, 60th Anniversary of United Nations Peacekeeping in Cyprus

 As noted during the ceremony, all nations remember their dead, and UNFICYP, “a family of nations” remembers the 183 military and supporting personnel engaged in peacekeeping operations, who lost their lives in Cyprus.

-The service was presided over by UK The Reverend Trudy Hobson CF. Floyd Powder from the Métis National Council read “In Flanders Fields” written by John McCrae in May1915.
-LCdr Reverend David N. Jackson CD read prayers for the fallen.
-UK Defence Advisor, Col Victoria Reid OBE, sang the first verse of the Gradual Hymn and then the congregation joined.
+The service was presided over by UK The Reverend Trudy Hobson CF. Floyd Powder from the Métis National Council read “In Flanders Fields” written by John McCrae in May 1915.
+RCN LCdr Reverend David N. Jackson CD, read prayers for the fallen.
+The UK Defence Advisor, Col Victoria Reid OBE, sang the first verse of the Gradual Hymn and then the congregation joined.
 It was extremely well done.

-On Sunday, 10 November, our VAC group visited the Dhekelia Cemetery, where the remains of nine Canadians of the 28 who lost their lives in Cyprus during their tour nowrest.
+That same Sunday, 10 November, our VAC group visited the Dhekelia Cemetery, where the remains of nine Canadians of the 28 who lost their lives in Cyprus during their tour now rest.
+Canadian soldiers died while serving in the UNFICYP theatre of operations include:

 (VAC Photo)